davidxia/prbot/README.md

 # PR Bot

-This simple script is used to scan **Maven projects** in GitHub or GitHub Enterprise for outdated dependencies and open pull requests to update them.
+This script creates pull requests to find and replace strings in Github or Github Enterprise for outdated dependencies and open pull requests to update them.
+It can also create PRs to update **Maven projects**'s dependencies.

 ## Prerequisites